 AeroTools Code Editor save against a remote SFTP file, so a one-line change to a 5 MB file ships only the diff.

 Session-cached batch transport (v3.7.0): a single SSH session amortizes many consecutive delta transfers via the new AerorsyncBatch trait: open the session once, transfer N files, close once.
 SyncReport surfaces delta_files (per-file delta breakdown) and bytes_on_wire so the UI shows exactly which files used the optimized path and the cumulative wire savings.
 Current scope is SFTP destinations with key-based auth; other providers and the classic rsync binary path on Unix coexist on the same DeltaTransport trait surface.
-The Cargo feature aerorsync is compiled by default; the runtime toggle (Settings → Advanced) is OFF pending the host-key algorithm negotiation asymmetry fix.
+The Cargo feature aerorsync is compiled by default, and the runtime toggle (Settings → Advanced) is ON by default (Auto mode) since v3.8.0, after the cross-platform host-key negotiation asymmetry was resolved.
 Soft fallbacks (file too small, no key on disk, missing remote helper) silently route back to the classic upload path.

 Create, manage, and browse encrypted containers that protect your files with a security stack that exceeds industry standards.
-The encryption engine is published as the standalone aerovault crate on crates.io for use in any Rust project.
+The encryption engine is published as the standalone aerovault crate (crates.io · docs.rs) for use in any Rust project.

 AeroVault v2 (.aerovault containers)